First Half Bet Betting Term Meaning

 - Both teams to score in the first half @4.50

-Based on a £10 bet.
-The 90 minutes option would return £19.50 compared to £45.00 if the first half bet were to win.
+Based on a £10 bet at bet365, the 90 minutes option would return £19.50 compared to £45.00 if the first half bet were to win.
 It is a case of risk and reward.
 The higher odds are a reflection that the first half bet is shorter (in duration), in addition to many matches being tighter in the first half as the players are fresher and more energetic.

 - Italy to win the game outright @3.80

 Italy have a reputation for starting strong but fading midway through the second half, so the bookmaker is offering reasonably high odds on the ‘Italy outright win’ market.